Fostering Local Parliament’s Public Engagement for Electoral Violence Prevention

 DESCRIPTION

-The local level seems to be the most fragile when it comes to election violence with reports showing that the potential for electoral fraudulent behaviour, corruption and procedural misuse and even obstruction seems to take place at the local level.
-While all the institutional checks and balances are located in the capital city, local level government comprising local parliaments seems to leave plenty of room for unmonitored activities by political parties.
+The local level seems to be the most fragile when it comes to election violence with reports showing that the potential for electoral fraudulent behaviour, corruption and procedural misuse and even obstruction seems present at the local level.
+While all the institutional checks and balances are located in the capital city, local-level government comprising local parliaments seems to leave plenty of room for unmonitored activities by political parties.

-In local parliaments, the public is, depending on the countries’ local self-government and administration organisation, encouraged to participate in the following proceeding:
+In local parliaments, depending on the countries’ local self-government and administration organization, the public is encouraged to participate in the following:

 Organizing public input for local parliaments should be systematic and structured to facilitate decision-making at the local level.
 This process should also include recommendations for further action and communication with national parliaments regarding the potential impact of laws, the need for amendments, and collaboration with independent oversight bodies to safeguard human rights.
-In many developing democracies, there is an established framework involving local self-government and local parliaments, as well as independent oversight bodies—such as local ombudsman offices in some countries—that operate effectively at the local level.
-However, there appears to be a lack of synergy, exchange, and systematic collection and analysis of input as well as regulatory impact assessments being shared among these entities.
+In many developing democracies, there is an established framework involving local self-government and local parliaments, as well as independent oversight bodies – such as local ombudsman offices in some countries – that operate effectively at the local level.
+However, there appears to be a lack of synergy, exchange and systematic collection and analysis of input as well as failures to share regulatory impact assessments among these entities.

 When designing this activity, the following activities may be considered: